seanarooni/node-votesystem/README.md

 id is controlled with script.js

 todo:
 -function to load objects to vote on.
-Maybe I'll do that today.
--Decide on a database to track multiple things to vote for.
+-Change to postgresql db
+-implement security